 5.4.1 Key issue details

 One of the use cases for sensing technology is detection of aerial objects.
-In order to be useful, the result has to be reliable, ie. report an aerial object when there is one, and report empty airspace only when the airspace is in fact empty.
+In order to be useful, the result has to be reliable, i.e. report an aerial object when there is one, and report empty airspace only when the airspace is in fact empty.

-During the sensing operation, an attacker could generate a radio signal that would confuse the receiving sensing node into determining that there is a aerial objects at a location where there is none (e.g by sending a signal that exhibits the typical micro-Doppler shift typical for UAV rotors), or into determining that there is no aerial object where in fact there is one (e.g. by generating noise such that the response by a real aerial object is drowned out, or perceived to come from a different location).
+During the sensing operation, an attacker could generate a radio signal that would confuse the receiving sensing node into determining that there is an aerial objects at a location where there is none (e.g by sending a signal that exhibits the typical micro-Doppler shift typical for UAV rotors), or into determining that there is no aerial object where in fact there is one (e.g. by generating noise such that the response by a real aerial object is drowned out, or perceived to come from a different location).

-Editor's note: feasibility of the attack is FFS
+To correctly emit and collect the reflected sensing signal, sensing mechanism need to be aligned between the sensing transmitter and sensing receiver.
+The sensing mechanism including the sensing signal and resources used for sensing signal transmission as identified by TR 38.765 [X].
+Specifically, the resources include the following: carrier frequency, system bandwidth, numerology/subcarrier spacing (SCS), resource element (RE) mapping for sensing reference signals (RS), TDD UL/DL configuration (if applicable), and clock synchorisation between signal transmitter and receiver.

+No specific signal used for sensing are restricted by TR 38.765 [X], as well as the resources are up to different implementations.
+Moreover, considering the scope of this document only includes gNB-based mono-static sensing (i.e. co-located sensing transmitter and receiver), the above sensing mechanism can be self-implemented to keeps secret from entities outside the sensing entity.

+Under the above conditions, an attacker can only generate the fake reflect signal under the conditions of knowing the detailed sensing mechanism used between sensing transmitter and receiver.
+This requires disproportionate effort for the attacker to perform the above-mentioned attack, thus can be treated as not engineering feasible.

 5.4.2 Security threats

-Editor's note: threat description is FFS
+Not applicable.

 5.4.3 Potential security requirements

-Editor's note: Requirements are FFS

-Editor's note: Whether or not to coordinate with RAN1 is FFS
+Not applicable.